ivmai/bdwgc/docs/autoconf.md

      understand (though they are largely standard); there might be some redundant stuff.

-  2. It probably does not work on all Unix-like platforms yet; it probably will never work on some other.
+  2. It probably does not work on all UNIX-like platforms yet; it probably will never work on some other.

   3. The scripts might be not yet complete; some of the standard GNU targets